KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 In Andrei Cioara's implementation, the bulk of the program exists within the `main()` function and executes from beginning to end, like a consecutive list of instructions.
 The program executes `os.walk()` once to create a simple list of categories and file links.

-Unlike the procedural approach taken by Andrei Cioara, Raegon Kim splits the program into functions.
-Raegon Kim's entire program begins and ends in the same small block of code at the bottom of the program, when, the highest-order function `readme()` is called.
-As Raegon Kim's program progresses through `readme()`, a number of other functions are called, some nested within one another.
-By encapsulating `os.walk()` in a function, Raegon Kim is able to call it twice to create both "Recently Modified" and "Categories" sections.

 Andrei Cioara's `os.walk()`

 ```python